maddymz/Mathlab/README.md

-## SER 515 Fall 2019 - Scratch Knockoff for Maths
+## Scratch Knockoff for Maths

-This project is inteded for coursework.
+This is version 1.0.0 done as part of the coursework.

 ### Description

-This is a small project and the objective is to develop a working product to help youngsters learn to form valid math expressions, which is inspired from SCRATCH (https://scratch.mit.edu/) program that visually teaches programming to middle schoolers. - to help youngsters learn to form valid math expressions.
+This is a small project and the objective is to develop a working product to help kids learn to from valid math expressions, which is inspired from SCRATCH (https://scratch.mit.edu/) program that visually teaches programming to middle schoolers. - to help youngsters learn to form valid math expressions.

 ## Technologies